British diplomats, Muslim figures condemn Trump's travel ban

 "Immigration policy in the United States is a matter for the government of the United States, just the same as immigration policy for this country should be set by our government," a spokesman for May said.
 "But we do not agree with this kind of approach and it is not one we will be taking."

-May also ordered Johnson and Home Secretary Amber Rudd to contact their US counterparts "to protect the rights of British nationals," the Prime Minister's Office said in a statement.
+May also ordered Johnson and Home Secretary Amber Rudd to contact their US counterparts "to protect the rights of British nationals," the Prime Minister's office said.

+When she had hoped to reap the benefits of rushing to America to shore up support ahead of a bruising Brexit battle, she's being slammed to the ropes by the United Kingdom's main opposition party.

+Labour leader Jeremy Corbyn is already trying to undo her White House gains and slap a travel ban on Trump, preventing his much vaunted reciprocal visit to meet the Queen.

+In two tweets, Corbyn said Trump "should not be welcomed to Britain while he abuses our shared values with shameful #MuslimBan & attacks on refugees & women."
+He told his supporters to sign a petition, and they did, in rapidly climbing numbers.

-London Mayor Khan criticized Trump, saying he could not turn his back on the current global crisis.
+Khan criticized Trump, saying he could not turn his back on the current global crisis.

-"While every country has the right to set its own immigration policies, this new policy flies in the face of the values of freedom and tolerance that the USA was built upon," said Khan, who is himself a Muslim and has spoken out against Trump's immigration policies before.
+"While every country has the right to set its own immigration policies, this new policy flies in the face of the values of freedom and tolerance that the USA was built upon," said Khan, who is a Muslim and has spoken against Trump's immigration policies before.

 "As a nation that, like the USA, values tolerance, diversity and freedom, we cannot just shrug our shoulders and say: 'It's not our problem,'" he said.